 The demography of the species is sexual (simple model) and stage-structured, having just two stages (juveniles and adults).
-Maximum fecundity is 6.0 (set in the TransMatrixFile) and density-dependent (but not stage-dependent).
+Juveniles have a transition rate of 1 and adults have a survival rate of 0.5.
+All adults reproduce every year, maximum fecundity is 6.0 (set in the TransMatrixFile) and density-dependent (but not stage-dependent).
+Fecundity is 0 for juveniles.
+All juveniles become adult every year (transition rate = 1).
+Survival occurs annually and adults have a survival rate of 0.75.
 For the suitable habitat, set the 1/b parameter to 50 inds/ha (NB 1/b is represented by the column K1 in the ParameterFile).

 Emigration is density-dependent, sex-dependent and exhibits individual variability.
 Only the juvenile stage may emigrate.
+All three traits (initial probability D0, density-dependence slope Alpha and inflexion point Beta) evolve and the initial trait distributions (the same for both sexes)should be normal distributions with the following parameters:

-The initial trait distributions are the same for both sexes, and should be set as follows D0 mean = 0.5, s.d. = 0.1,
+D0 mean = 0.5, s.d. = 0.1,

 Alpha mean = 10.0, s.d. = 2.0,

 Beta mean = 1.0, s.d. = 0.2